-Lane Departure Warning is designed to alert the driver if the vehicle is leaving a detected lane without the turn signal being activated.
+Lane Departure Warning, integrated with RDM, is designed to alert the driver if the vehicle is leaving a detected lane without the turn signal being activated.
 The system functions at speeds from 45 to 90 mph on straight or slightly curved roads, alerting the driver of deviations from a detected lane.

 Additional Honda Sensing Features